 Views and beliefs surrounding the sun symbols vary according to region.

-Below are a few of Native American sun symbols along with their symbol meanings according to each perspective tribe.
+Below are a few Native American sun symbols along with their symbol meanings according to each prospective tribe.
 Or, click here to read an article about the symbolism of the sun.

 Common Native American Sun Symbols